twongsi/crypto-portfolio-manager/README.md

 # What is this?
-My attempt at a low-frequency cryptocurrency trading bot.
+A bot that re-balances my cryptocurrency portfolio once a week

 # How does it work?
-This bot automatically rebalances two of my cryptocurrency portfolios for me: an `Aggressive` one based on short-term price predictions, and a `Market Cap` one that holds established large-cap cryptocurrencies

-### Aggressive Portfolio
-#### Rebalance frequency: Weekly
-#### Logic:
+Every Sunday night:
-1. Scrape 7-day cryptocurrency price predictions from https://nomics.com/
+1. Scrape market cap data from https://nomics.com
-1. Of those price predictions, filter to currencies with positive price prediction that are also traded on Coinbase Pro
+1. Choose the top 5 largest market cap cryptocurrencies that are traded on Coinbase Pro
-1. Re-balance my Coinbase Pro portfolio so that it holds an equal amount of the top `N_PORTFOLIO_HOLDINGS` currencies (if no positive price predictions found in previous step, just don't buy any crypto for the week)

-### Market Cap Portfolio
-#### Rebalance frequency: Monthly
-#### Logic:
-1. Scrape market cap data from https://nomics.com/
-1. Of those market caps, filter symbols down to large cap (market cap > (mean market cap + std deviation market cap))
-1. Re-balance my Coinbase Pro portfolio so that it holds an equal amount of the cryptocurrencies from the previous step
+1. Update my portfolio holdings to hold an equal dollar amount of each cryptocurrency (ie, 20% each)

 # Requirements
 - Python 3.8.x